bernbecht/stt-service/docs/DEVELOPMENT.md

 ---

-*Docker Compose integration is planned but not yet implemented.
-Instructions will be updated when available.*
+*The startup script provides a simple orchestration solution without Docker.
+Docker Compose integration is planned for future releases.*

 ## Testing
 - Use scripts in `api-gateway/requests/`